ltabis/d-lisp/README.md

 # d-lisp

-An implementation of a custom Lisp language using C, based on the wonderful [Build Your Own Lisp book](https://buildyourownlisp.com/), that you can buy [here](https://www.amazon.com/Build-Your-Lisp-Daniel-Holden/dp/1501006622).
+An toy implementation of a custom Lisp language using C, based on the wonderful [Build Your Own Lisp book](https://buildyourownlisp.com/), that you can buy [here](https://www.amazon.com/Build-Your-Lisp-Daniel-Holden/dp/1501006622).

 ## Build